sigurpol/papi-polkadot-populate/README.md

 bun run index.ts --seed "your funded seed" --nominators 5
 ```

-## Topup Mode
+## Top-up Mode

-The tool also supports a topup mode to ensure accounts have a minimum balance.
+The tool also supports a top-up mode to ensure accounts have a minimum balance.

-### Topup Parameters
+### Top-up Parameters

 - `--seed <string>` - The seed phrase or hex seed of the god account
 - `--topup <number>` - Target balance in PAS (required for topup mode)